pivotal/docs-tap/getting-started.md

 #### Use Cases

 * Validate signatures from a given registry.
-* Deny unsigned or unverified images from being admitted in the cluster.
+* Deny unsigned images from being admitted in the cluster.

 > **Note**: this component does not verify images that are already running in a
 > cluster.